uunlu/bojanv91.github.io/Snow/_posts/2015-10-24-opinionated-request-response-with-metadata-every-day-use-with-aspnet-webapi.md

 			});
 	});

-In the next article I will dig deeper in how I use Command and Query pattern in my applications.
+In the next article, I will dig deeper into how to use Command and Query pattern in applications.